jmatias/uiuc-twitter-geolocation/README.rst

 U.S. (~410K for training, ~10K for development and ~10K for testing).
 To
 train a model using this dataset, run the train.py sample script.

+Note: The dataset has a size of approximately 2.5GB.

 .. code-block:: console

     $ python3 train.py --epochs 5 --batch_size 64 --vocab_size 20000 --hidden_size 100